 While animals can choose to move out in late game save files, this doesn’t happen often and it’s likely you’ll be too attached to let some villagers go.
 Restarting takes choice out of your hands and opens up your future horizons.
 Every few days you may also get a surprise move-in, giving you something to look forward to every day.

 Sudden change isn’t for everyone.
-But if your time with the game is growing stale, starting over is a great option.
+But if your time with the game is growing stale over a year on, starting over is a great option.
 It was one of the greatest decisions I made this year.
 Restarting was extremely cathartic and brought back the joy of playing the game for the first time.
 Everything felt fresh again, whether it was meeting new villagers, or redesigning my island.

 So give it a go.
 If you’re struggling to maintain interest in your Animal Crossing world, it might be time for a restart.
 You’ll be surprised by how cathartic it feels.